 LIVE sheep shipments to the Middle East from Western Australia will resume later this month after an extended trade moratorium amid increased concerns exporters are looking elsewhere for supplies.

-But the state’s sheep industry has been hit by news that a major Middle East sheep importer has re-directed a vessel to South Africa, despite suspension of the northern summer trade to the Middle East ending on September 22.
+The state’s sheep industry has been hit by news that a major Middle East sheep importer has re-directed a vessel to South Africa, despite suspension of the northern summer trade to the Middle East ending on September 22.

 Sheep Central has been told that the Kuwait Livestock Transport and Trading vessel, Al Shuwaikh, is on its way to South Africa for sheep.